quynhpha2hht/quynhpha2hht/README.md

 - Worked as Quality Assurance in IT field
 - Studied Optometry/Ophthalmology (my favorite major when I was in my 20s) in Riga, Latvia to challenge my limitation, understand deeply about myself and pursue what I want to do in my life
 - Came back to Vietnam during Covid time, reserved my study result and continue studing data in Coursera
-- Became a Data Quality Analyst in Marketing
+- Became a Data Quality Analyst
 - Tested data regularly and investigate the cause of abnormal data
 - Continue learning and working in Automation Testing
 - Future career path - Data Quality Engineer/SDET